Skip to main content

 6. Monitor contract to ensure you receive everything the contract stipulates from the vendor.

-No. Per 2 CFR 200.320(b)(1)(2), contracts must be awarded to the lowest responsive and responsible bidder (IFB) or offeror most advantageous to the program with price as the primary factor (RFP).
+No, Per 2 CFR 200.320(b)(1)(2), contracts must be awarded to the lowest responsive bid and responsible bidder (IFB) or responsible offeror whose proposal is most advantageous to the recipient or subrecipient considering price and other factors.
+(RFP).
+Taste test requirements should be announced during the solicitation process and used as part of the scoring criteria during evaluation.

-Per 2 CFR 200.320(b)(1)(2), contracts must be awarded to the lowest responsive and responsible bidder (IFB) or offeror most advantageous to the program with price as the primary factor (RFP).
+Per 2 CFR 200.320(b)(1)(2), Contracts must be awarded to the lowest responsive bid and responsible bidder (IFB) or responsible offeror whose proposal is most advantageous to the recipient or subrecipient considering price and other factors.
+(RFP)

 Effective January 1, 2018, PCC 20111(c) was amended to require procurement bid solicitations and awards made by a school district approved to operate at least one federal nonprofit child nutrition program for purchases in support of those programs shall be consistent with the federal procurement standards in Sections 200.318 to 200.327, inclusive, of Part 200 of Title 2 of the Code of Federal Regulations.
 These awards shall be let to the most responsive and responsible party.
 The price shall be the primary consideration, but not the only determining factor.